-- An SPK segment, by definition, contains a continuous representation of ephemeris data over an interval of time. - You can request a position or state vector at any time within the covered interval. - " Achieved through interpolation of discrete data, or by evaluating an analytical function, depending on the SPK type. - However, interpolation across segments and extrapolation beyond the time bounds of a segment are not permitted by the SPK "readers."
+- By definition an SPK segment contains a continuous representation of ephemeris data over an interval of time. - You can request a position or state vector at any time within the covered interval. - " Achieved through interpolation of discrete data, or by evaluating an analytical function, depending on the SPK type. - However, interpolation across segments and extrapolation beyond the time bounds of a segment are not permitted by the SPK "readers."